DendrouLab/panpipes/docs/install.md

 conda create --name pipeline_env python=3.10 r-base=4.3.0
 ```

-now we activate the environment
+Next, we activate the environment:

 ```bash
 conda activate pipeline_env
 ```

-Let's first install the R packages
+Let's first install the R packages:

 ```bash
 conda install -c conda-forge r-tidyverse r-optparse r-ggforce r-ggraph r-xtable r-hdf5r r-clustree r-cowplot
 ```

-Then we can install panpipes:
+Finally, we install panpipes, which you can install either from PyPi or from the Github repository.

-#### 1. Installing panpipes from PyPi
+##### Installing panpipes from PyPi

 You can install `panpipes` directly from `PyPi` with: